windelbouwman/can-bus-explorer/README.md

-This is a CAN bus utility to inspect the CAN bus.
+This is a set of utilities to inspect and debug the CAN bus.
+Via a graphical user interface you can gain insight into what is happening.

 Screenshot: TODO

 # Usage

-    $ python explorer.py
+    $ python explorer.py vcan0

 Or for some more low level utilities, such as candump and cansend: